Cirq Triage

 • complexity/high – involves introducing/modifying 6+ concepts, can take more than a month for an advanced contributor to work through it, and/or modifies core concepts in Cirq

-Skill level required (skill/)
+Skill level required (skill/level)

 • none: no special background knowledge required